5 Steps of the Mortgage Loan Process

 Step 3: Mortgage Processing

 You’ve been pre-approved for a loan.
 You’ve found a home that meets your needs and the seller has accepted your offer.
 Now it’s time for the next stage of the mortgage approval process, and that’s mortgage processing.

 The loan officer will collect a variety of documents relating to you (the borrower) as well as the property being purchased.
 They will review the file to ensure it contains all documents needed for the underwriting process (step 4 below).
 These documents include initial disclosures (Loan Estimate, etc.), updated income and assets (if applicable), purchase agreement, and potentially other documentation.

-The loan officer will also:
+The Mortgage Loan Officer will also:

 - Order a home appraisal to determine value of the property.

 - Order title work to check if any outstanding liens exist and validate ownership of the property.

 Exact steps performed by the Mortgage Loan Officer can vary slightly depending on the type of mortgage loan being used.
 After this, you’ll move into one of the most critical steps during the mortgage approval process — underwriting.

 Step 4: Mortgage Underwriting

 Underwriting is where the “rubber meets the road,” when it comes to loan approval.
 It is the underwriter’s job to closely examine all loan documentation prepared by the loan officer, to make sure it complies with lending requirements and guidelines.